agranlund/atarisound/src/jamplugins/midi/README.md

-# midi.mxp : MIDI plugin for Jam
+# midi.jam : MIDI plugin for Jam

 For any MIDI enabled Atari or clone.